 Duty of care will be considered when determining fault in a jaywalking incident.
 The primary question that will be asked is: who followed their duty of care and who didn't?
 Every driver and every pedestrian has a duty of care to one another: a driver must do everything in his or power to avoid hitting a pedestrian, and a pedestrian must do everything they can to safely cross a street.

-Despite all this, some people may still wonder: but if a pedestrian was hit by a car, how can that pedestrian possibly be responsible?
-Even if a pedestrian has the right of way, which they do not when they choose to jaywalk, they still have a duty of care to pay attention to their surroundings and do everything in their power to avoid being hit by a car.
-In conclusion: jaywalking will almost certainly place at least some degree of liability on the pedestrian and will also minimize available damages.
+Despite all of this, some may still wonder: if a pedestrian was hit by a car, how can that pedestrian possibly be responsible?
+Even if a pedestrian has the right-of-way, which they do not when they choose to jaywalk, they still have a duty of care to pay attention to their surroundings and do everything in their power to avoid being hit by a car.
+In conclusion: jaywalking will place at least some degree of liability on the pedestrian and will also minimize available damages.